GwangWooKim/SBC-analysis/README.md

 Suppose we have a `n_gene` by `n_cell` matrix. (it is ok to understand a gene as a feature and a cell as one datapoint if you want).
 Each cell follows from a known population.
 In this situation, which genes represent a populations? how much represent?

 ## Method
 Statistical models give us good answers.
 "How much" is arranged by p-value and "Which" is determined by genes having lower p-value.
+But, if there is [covariate effect](https://en.wikipedia.org/wiki/Batch_effect), we should adjust the original data or establish a corrected data matrix.

 ## Results (partial)
 <img src="/imgs/result1.png" width="70%" height="70%">